18F/acq-templates/qasp/agile_bpa_qasp.md

 inspect all tasks required by the call order to ensure contractor compliance with the call order requirements at the conclusion of each sprint, which shall have a length of two weeks or less.
-Delivery of the code will occur by pull request from the contractor’s repository to the TTS repository.
+Delivery of the code will occur by pull request from the contractor’s repository to the TTS-owned repository.
 If inspection results are satisfactory, the pull request will be merged; otherwise, deficiencies will be noted in the pull request or through issues as described below.
 The COR/ACOR may find the delivery satisfactory even though further work